Yard Debris, Compost & Mulch

 What happens to your yard debris?

 Yard debris is ground in a tub grinder and transported to our composting site.
 Material is laid in rows to decompose.
 The rows are turned regularly to introduce air and moisture.
-The end product is a rich organic soil and mulch. link to yard-debris PDF
+The end product is a rich organic soil and mulch.
+Yard Debris Drop-off Center Flyer 10-15(2)

 Leaf Compost & Mulch